Jasper Alblas

 The switch for an Nmap UDP scan is -sU.

 Since UDP scans are so slow it’s usually good practice to run an Nmap scan with –top-ports <number> enabled.
-For example, scanning with nmap -sU --top-ports 20 <target>
+For example, scanning with nmap -sU --top-ports 20 <target>.
+Now only the 20 most common ports get scanned.

 When sending a UDP packet to an open UDP port there should be no response.
 Nmap can in this case only conclude that the port is either open or filtered.
 It suspect that the port is open, but it could still be firewalled.
 If it does receive a response the port is marked as open, but this does not happen often.
 When a packet is sent to a closed UDP port, the target should respond with an ICMP (ping) packet containing a message that the port is unreachable.